 When setting up an enclosure for a pet chameleon the most important aspect to get right is its lighting.
 In fact, it’s absolutely essential for your chameleon’s health, and getting it right will save you lots of trouble down the line.

-A pet chameleon needs a basking light to provide them with heat and a UVB light to enable them to create vitamin D3.
+A pet chameleon needs a basking light to provide them with heat, a UVB light to enable them to create vitamin D3 and a full spectrum light for vision, alertness and to improve plant growth in the enclosure.

 This guide will help you meet your chameleon’s lighting needs from the get-go and applies to Veiled, Panther and Jackson chameleons.